-If you are due to become a father you may be entitled to take paid paternity leave.
-As soon as practical you should send a copy of your partner's MATB1 form to the HR department.
+If you are due to become a parent you may be entitled to take paid paternity leave.
+As soon as practical you should notify HR using Document 3-Notification of qualifying relationship and Document 4 - Notification of intention to take paternity leave.
 Once you have given notice of your intention to take paternity leave, the HR department will then write to you to explain your entitlement in detail.
-If you are not entitled to statutory paid paternity leave, you may be able to use holiday entitlement or take unpaid paternity leave.
+If you are not entitled to ordinary paid paternity leave, you may be able to use holiday entitlement or take unpaid paternity leave.
 Circumstances are taken into account when considering a holiday request.
 The right to leave of this kind is extended to any employee in a same sex relationship, whose partner is expecting a baby, or if adopting.

-6.6.5 Statutory parental leave and shared parental leave
+6.6.5 Shared parental leave